s7pandey/bug-bash/todoapp/README.md

 3. Display tasks.
 4. Mark tasks as complete.

-There are no tests, your goal is to make the application support the features above.
+There are no tests, your goal is to make the application support the features above and remove inefficencies in the code.

+## Run

+`python todoapp.py`